Groff v. DeJoy: Background

 Gerald E. Groff was a mail carrier, specifically a Rural Carrier Associate (RCA), working for the United States Postal Service (USPS) from 2012 until 2019.
 He is an evangelical, Protestant Christian and observes Sunday Sabbath.
 As such, he is required by his religion to rest and worship on a Sunday instead of working.

 In 2013, Amazon contracted the USPS to deliver their packages.
 Quarryville, Pennsylvania soon became an important hub and started delivering Amazon packages from 2015 onwards.
 Groff was initially an RCA at the Quarryville post office and informed the USPS of his religious need and his inability to work on Sundays.
 Accordingly, the USPS moved to accommodate his religious requirements by allowing him not to work on Sunday insofar as he covered the other shifts throughout the week.

 However, in May 2016, a memorandum of understanding (MOU) between the USPS and the National Rural Letter Carriers' Association only allowed the exemption of work on Sunday on two conditions: if the person had applied for leave on that day and if the person would have exceeded the limit of forty hours of work that week on Sunday.

 The MOU did not provide Groff with a religious exemption to working on Sundays and as a result, the USPS again moved to accommodate him by transferring him to a smaller station that did not fulfill Amazon deliveries, the Holtwood post office.

 Similarly to Quarryville, Holtwood also started Sunday Amazon deliveries in March 2017.
 The postmaster at Holtwood offered to allow Groff to pray on Sunday morning before returning to work later in the day, but he declined the offer.
 In the peak season of 2017, another RCA volunteered to take over his shifts on Sunday, but that worker fell ill, leaving the rest of the RCAs and the postmaster to be additionally burdened to take over delivery on Sundays.

 Groff continued to be absent from his scheduled work on Sundays after the 2017 peak season and consequently was punished, so he filed a complaint asking USPS to transfer him to a job that did not require him to work on Sundays.
 This complaint was promptly denied as no position in the USPS had such an exemption.

-Groff eventually resigned in 2019 and sued the USPS for two reasons, alleging he was disparately treated due to his religion and for failure to accommodate his religion.
+Groff eventually resigned in 2019 and sued the USPS for disparate treatment due to his religion and for failure to accommodate his religion.